Astana Pajimatan Himagiri: Renovations

 The Imogiri complex has had ongoing renovations since initial construction, due to exposure to tropical rain and weather, most materials at the graveyard require continual upkeep.
-Pakubuwono X during his reign spent a large amount of money on upgrading the Juru Kunci administration buildings in Imogiri village, the Mosque at the foot of the stairs, the stairs, and the Graveyard in general.
+Pakubuwono X during his reign spent a large amount of money on upgrading the Juru Kunci administration buildings in Imogiri village, the funerary mosque at the foot of the stairs, the stairs, and the Graveyard in general.
 He also constructed the Girimulya section as well.
 Hamengkubuwana VIII in during the construction of Saptorenggo in the 1920s also conducted repairs on the earlier structures that required repairs.
 Various Suharto-era bureaucrats and army personnel with connections with branches of earlier rulers contributed to several roof renewals and other renovations.
 The Indonesian Government contributed to a project that rehabilitated the yard known by its split gate – the Supit Urang – under the auspices of the archaeology service and appropriate agencies in the 1980s.
 In the 1990s the main gate into Sultan Agungan also required repairs.

 The 2006 earthquake in the region saw considerable damage to the complex.
 Extensive repairs were carried out, soon after the event.